Research Participant Payments Policy and Procedures

 1. Travel reimbursements: for out-of-pocket expenses such as parking and/or mileage.
 Travel reimbursements are not taxable.

 2. Stipends: provide a reasonable remuneration to participation (e.g. time).
-Stipends may be taxable and reportable to the Internal Revenue Service (IRS) if certain conditions apply (see "IRS Reporting: Cumulative stipends of $600 or more per individual per calendar year" below).
+Stipends may be taxable and reportable to the Internal Revenue Service (IRS) if certain conditions apply (see "IRS Reporting" below).

 Policy

-Payments for research participants must follow Dartmouth College financial policies and procedures, the guidance described in this document and payment procedures described in "General documentation requirements for all participant payments".
+Payments for research participants must follow Dartmouth College financial policies and procedures.

-• The PI is responsible for the accountability of funds received and disbursed to research participants.
+• Maintaining accountability of funds received and disbursed to research participants.

-• For participant payments other than checks, the PI is responsible for ensuring documentation of payments distributed is maintained for reconciliation, audit, and tax reporting purposes.
+• Ensuring documentation of payments distributed is maintained for reconciliation, audit, and tax reporting purposes.

 The CPHS approved protocol should describe the approved reimbursements for the study including the distinction between reimbursement for travel and stipend payments.